 - CO gas can leak into your home.

-Metal Liners are used to repair an already existing chimney and are known for their durability.
+Metal Liners are used to repair an existing chimney and are known for their durability.

-Clay Tile Liners are common, especially in older homes, and are quite cheap.
+Clay Tile Liners are common, especially in older homes, and are pretty cheap.

 Cast-in-place Liners are permanent liners that improve the structural strength of the chimney flue.

-While there are various types and methods used for flashing, it all comes down to the kind of chimney and roof you’ve got.
+While various types and methods are used for flashing, it all comes down to the kind of chimney and roof you’ve got.

 Some of the more common flashing types, used together with caulk, are:

-A leaking flashing can prove to be disastrous to your chimney and even your rooms.
-A leak in the chimney flashing lets the moisture in which penetrate into the mortar joints that become brittle and break down.
+A leaking flashing can be disastrous to your chimney and even your rooms.
+A leak in the chimney flashing lets the moisture which penetrates into the mortar joints become brittle and break down.